m-decoster/gw2eventwatcher/README.md

 Guild Wars 2 Meta Event Notifier
 ================================

+**Note**: Due to the new MegaServer system, GW2 Meta no longer works.
+ArenaNet is planning on releasing a new API.
+In the mean time, you should use some other service.

 Here you can find the HTML, CSS and JavaScript source code of the meta event notifier I wrote.
 You can check it out <a href="http://tinyurl.com/gw2eventwatcher">here</a>.